Graduate degrees: M.A. in rehabilitation and counselor education; Ph.D. in rehabilitation and counselor education

 The Department of Rehabilitation and Counselor Education prepares students to facilitate human development across the life span, to advocate for clients and students, and to serve local, national, and international communities through the delivery and creation of state-of-the-art counseling services.
 The department achieves these goals by advancing knowledge, skills, and attitudes appropriate for effective and ethical professional counseling practice and by conducting and disseminating related research.

-The department prepares practitioners and scholars by offering graduate programs in five major areas within rehabilitation and counselor education:
+The department prepares practitioners and scholars by offering graduate programs in four major areas within rehabilitation and counselor education:

 counselor education and supervision (offered in the Ph.D.);